openvdb/.github/profile/README.md

 # The OpenVDB GitHub Organization

-The OpenVDB GitHub organization is a collection of repositories that are related to the Academy Software Foundation's [OpenVDB project](https://www.openvdb.org/).
+Welcome to OpenVDB's GitHub organization, which hosts a collection of repositories that are related to the Academy Software Foundation's [OpenVDB project](https://www.openvdb.org/).
+These projects are currently not part of the core OpenVDB repository, but they are still part of the the same project (governed by a [Technical Steering Committee](https://www.openvdb.org/about)) and same [license/CLA/DCO](https://www.openvdb.org/license/).

-The OpenVDB GitHub organization is administered by the Academy Software Foundation and the OpenVDB Project's Technical Steering Committee.
-Individual repositories can be administered by other groups of contributors to the OpenVDB Project with permission from the OpenVDB Project's Technical Steering Committee but all contribution guidelines and codes of conduct is the same as [OpenVDB](https://github.com/AcademySoftwareFoundation/openvdb).

 ## Repositories